Mental Health Facilities Goldsboro, NC

 Dixon Social Interactive Services - 31.0 miles from Goldsboro, NC

 Dixon Social Interactive Services is a mental health clinic in Kinston, NC, located at 301 North Secrest Street, in the 28501 zip code.
-Dixon Social Interactive Services provides partial hospitalization/day treatment and outpatient treatment.
-Dixon Social Interactive Services offers psychotropic medication, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
-Dixon Social Interactive Services also supports clients referred from the court/judicial system, active duty military and seniors or older adults.
+Dixon Social Interactive Services provides outpatient treatment and partial hospitalization/day treatment.
+Dixon Social Interactive Services offers couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
+Dixon Social Interactive Services also supports children/adolescents with serious emotional disturbance, active duty military and seniors or older adults.
 More services at Dixon Social Interactive Services include family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn More